vcstuff/credential-profile-comparison/README.md

 The credential comparison matrix has multiple functions:
 * an *education function*, i.e. it is a means for getting a better understanding of credentials and a wide variety of inherent aspects, some of them highly technical, others business and application related, and
 * a *discussion facilitation function*, i.e. a concise and comprehensive repository of facts about credentials allowing and facilitating an objective comparison and discussion, and
-* a *decision support function*, i.e. a tool for comparing properties and finding the right approach for a specific use case in question.-->
+* a *decision support function*, i.e. a tool for comparing properties and finding the right approach for a specific use case in question.

 Please contact us if you have any suggestions or you want to contribute.